 Where does Habitat currently build homes?

-Habitat currently has plans to build newly constructed homes in the Orleans Parish neighborhoods of 7th, 8th and 9th Wards, Central City, and New Orleans East.
+Habitat currently has plans to build newly constructed homes in Orleans Parish in the Upper and Lower Ninth Ward.
 Once you have completed 50 hours of sweat equity, you can choose from NOAHH’s current list of available lots.
-Learn more about where we build.

 What size are the homes?

 Most homes are 3 bedroom and 1 bathroom.
 All homes are approximately 1,100 square feet.
 Homeowners get a choice in the exterior siding and trim colors, as well as the counter top and flooring colors in the interior.
 The specific floor-plan is selected by Habitat based on the dimensions of the lot.
 Learn more about home features.

 I have income such as food stamps, social security or disability.
 Does Habitat count that?

 There is a range of incomes we accept into our program, starting as low as $1,700/month before taxes (or around $20,400 a year).
 However, we don’t only count your income from your job.
 Other sources of money can also be included, such as food stamps, Social Security, SSI, and more.
 Contact us for a complete list.
 If you are retired or not currently working, you must still meet our guidelines to qualify for a home.

 What does Habitat look at on a credit report?

 We look at your credit history and want to see that applicants have good or no credit and low monthly debts.
 We allow up to $2,000 in past due debt (including collections, profit and loss, judgments, and liens).
 These can be put into payment plans, but must be resolved before closing on the purchase of a home.
 We do not count medical debt that is 18 months or older.